|

 clogs as you go.
 Carrots and other veggies can be very fibrous at certain

-down a tad.
-But if you are really going at it, stop juicing every five pounds
+process down a tad.
+But if you are really going at it, stop juicing every

-or so, unplug the juicer, and (carefully) rinse off the blade assembly under
+five pounds or so, unplug the juicer, and (carefully) rinse off the blade

 it, there are some very fine, albeit very expensive, juicers that press the